https://the-bare-foot-affiliate.com/

 My only issue was with a Canadian near the beach this year, but that was a no big deal really.

-I met some Venezulean youths in Santa Marta this time and I enjoyed their company for a short while.
+I met some Venezulean youths in Santa Marta this trip and I enjoyed their company for a short while.
 I do not think it any more unsafe than many other cities / towns in the world.

 My eyeballs tell me backpackers and retirees are increasing, even with all the trouble next door in Venezuela.
+However, do a Google search for up to date information.

 The night life in Santa Marta is more on the scale of a large town than a big city, and with many party hostels popping up all over the place, you have lots of choices as to where you party.